dongzhang89/awesome-weakly-supervised-semantic-segmentation/README.md

-# Weakly Supervised Semantic Segmentation
+# Weakly Supervised SS

 This repository is based on [WSSS](https://github.com/dongzhang89/awesome-weakly-supervised-semantic-segmentation), and I have added some work for the year 2023 on top of it.

 A comprehensive list of **weakly supervised semantic segmentation** (WSSS).

-Last updated at 2025/05/20.
+Last updated at 2023/00/00.

 ---